 Is spa shock the same as chlorine?

-Will shock lower pH in hot tub?
+Will shock lower the pH in a hot tub?

 How many times can I shock my hot tub?

-Generally you would only shock a hot tub once per week.
+Generally, you would only shock a hot tub once per week.
 If the hot tub is so dirty that after shocking it is still dirty then you would be better advised to empty it and refill.